studio-b12/goat/docs/book/src/scripting/builtins.md

 # Builtins

-The following builtin functions are available in each script instance.
+The following built-in functions are available in each script instance.

 ## `assert`